ImSonu2030/oauth-login/README.md

 **GET /auth/github/token**

 **Purpose:**
-Exchanges a GitHub authorization code for an access token.
+Exchanges a GitHub authorization code for an access token which can be used to validate all request.

 **Query Parameters:**
 - `code` (required): The authorization code received from GitHub's OAuth redirect.